 Whether you’re looking for a classic anime or a new release, your Amazon FireStick offers an excellent way to watch anime on your TV.
 If you enjoy anime and you own a FireStick, then chances are that you want to know the best anime apps for FireStick.
 Don’t worry, I’ve got you covered.

-It seems Japanese animation, or anime, has always been wildly popular.
+It seems Japanese animation, or anime has always been wildly popular.
 And yet it’s still gaining ground as it spreads globally, with lots of new anime constantly showing up.
 It is estimated that there are upwards of 5,000 different anime titles.

 Just like movies and TV shows, anime comes in a wide variety of genres and themes to choose from.
 You can watch action, comedy, romance, horror, drama, fantasy, adventure, mystery, sci-fi, and more.

-Anime like Dragon Ball Z, Fullmetal Alchemist, and Naruto is easy to find and watch because of their popularity.
+Anime like Dragon Ball Z, Fullmetal Alchemist, and Naruto is easy to find and watch because of its popularity.
 On the other hand, some anime is sought-after and obscure.
 Loyal fans of Record of Lodoss War and The Legend of Zorro will have a much harder time finding episodes to watch.

 If you own a FireStick and want to gain access to a wide array of anime on your TV, you should take advantage of the best apps for watching anime on FireStick, which I listed below.
 While most of the apps in this list can be downloaded directly from the Amazon App Store, the rest of them need to be sideloaded on your device.
 Sideloading isn’t nearly as technical as it sounds.
 Learn more about sideloading apps on your FireStick.